EMCECS/charts/snmp-notifier/README.md

  3. securityLevel
  4. engineID

-If securityLevel is "auth", then the following parameters are mandatory in addtion to the above
+If securityLevel is "auth", then the following parameters are mandatory in addition to the above
  1. authPass
  2. authProtocol